nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### 1.2 Edit your profile : `edit`

 Edits your own profile.
-You can choose to edit any attributes in your own profile.
+You can choose to edit any attributes in your own profile except module tags which use separate commands.
 You can edit multiple attributes at once.

 Format: `edit EDITED_ATTRIBUTE [MORE ATTRIBUTES]`